-After the amazing performances of our athletes at the Olympics and Paralympics, we think it’s timely to celebrate some sporting achievements closer to home.
+As our athletes competed for Olympic and Paralympic glory in Tokyo, we thought it timely to celebrate some sporting achievements closer to home.

-Whether you achieved fame, a pat on the back or have an amusing or embarrassing sporting anecdote, we’d love to know.
+Whether you achieved fame, a pat on the back or had an amusing or embarrassing sporting anecdote, we wanted to know.

 Shirley Strickland’s in my garage!